last9/openmetrics-registry/examples/aws/eks/README.md

 4. Node

-The sample script [./generate-my-eks-payloads.sh](./generate-my-eks-payloads.sh) how easy it is to generate payloads for capturing metrics of the above components.
+The sample script [./generate-my-eks-payloads.sh](./generate-my-eks-payloads.sh) how easy it is to generate payloads for capturing metrics of the above entities.

 ### Steps